Greenroom-Robotics/GSW-node/README.md

 ```

 ### Use

+Avaliable functions are generated and avaliable in: [lib-types.d.ts](lib-types.d.ts)

 The use of gsw_z_from_p is shown in the below example, this is an example from https://www.teos-10.org/pubs/gsw/html/gsw_z_from_p.html

 **Note** if you see the definition of gsw_z_from_p in the source code you will notice that there are two optional arguments, in the bindings of this function these defaults do not transfer over, in the following typescript code you can see that these defaults need to be added .